Visual Arts

 Graphic Design

-This course explores the fundamental principles of graphic design through a series of studio projects and critiques supplemented by short readings, class discussions, and lectures.
-Students will develop skills, knowledge, and techniques to effectively use Adobe Creative Cloud applications including Photoshop, Illustrator, and InDesign.
-Students apply elements and principles of art and design in both hands-on and digital formats.
-Students investigate the use of communicative tools such as composition, color, hierarchy, scale, rhythm, and visual metaphor.
-Course topics include design process, typography, identity design, publication design, advertising design, and information design.
+This course explores the basic principles of graphic design through a series of studio projects and critiques, supplemented by short readings, class discussions, and lectures.
+Students will develop the skills, knowledge, and techniques to effectively utilize Adobe® Creative Cloud® applications including Photoshop®, Illustrator®, and InDesign.
+Students will understand and apply the elements and principles of art and design in both hands-on and digital formats.
+We will investigate the use of communicative tools such as composition, color, hierarchy, scale, rhythm, and visual metaphor.
+Topics covered include: the stages of design process, typography, identity design, publications design, advertising design, and information design.

 Photography